Avenue De L'yser 21 (0.3 km from Triumphal Arch)

 Urban Suites Brussels Schuman in Brussels provides accommodation with free WiFi 2.1 km from European Parliament 3.1 km from Mont des Arts and 3.1 km from Avenue Louise.
 The property is 3.3 km from Coudenberg and 3.5 km from Egmont Palace.

-Rue Franklin 157 (0.7 km from Triumphal Arch)
+54 Avenue michel Ange (0.7 km from Triumphal Arch)

 Triumphal Arch Brussels is a monumental arch located in the heart of the Belgian capital.
 It is one of the most recognizable monuments in Europe, having stood for centuries as a symbol of power and strength.
 Constructed in 1832 by King Leopold I to commemorate Belgium’s independence, the Triumphal Arch stands at an impressive height of 31m (102 feet).
 The arch is composed of two main arches that are connected by a smaller central arch.
 Carved on each side of the arch are four stone statues depicting a variety of important figures from Belgium’s past and present.
 These statues represent figures such as King Leopold I himself, Count Flanders, and Jan Van der Meersch.